Naval Base Hawaii: Tenders

+Waipio Peninsula Amphibious Base

+On the Waipio Peninsula the Navy operated a US Amphibious Training Base, Waipio Peninsula Amphibious Base.
+The base was at 21.361°N 157.987°W and trained troops for the Pacific island-hopping campaigns.
+Waipio Peninsula Naval Reservation Airfield was built at the base after the war, with a single northeast–southwest runway along the eastern shore of the Walker Bay of the base.
+The airfield and run runway were abandoned, little remain of the base, as it is now overgrown with vegetation.

 Underwater Demolition Teams

 The US Navy's Underwater Demolition Teams are the forerunner to today's United States Navy SEALs, they were founded in December 1943 in Hawaii.
 The first of 30 WW2 teams, was Underwater Demolition Team One, UDT-1 established with UDT-2 in December 1943.
-The Underwater Demolition Team trained at Amphibious Training Base Kamaole (ATB) on Maui and Amphibious Training Base Waimanalo (ATB) at Waimanalo on Oahu near current Bellows Air Force Station.
+The Underwater Demolition Team trained at Amphibious Training Base Kamaole an (ATB) on Maui and Amphibious Training Base Waimanalo (ATB) at Waimanalo on Oahu near current Bellows Air Force Station.
+The Amphibious Training Base Kamaole used the 8 miles of beach from Māʻalaea Bay to Makena Landing at 20.720466°N 156.449091°E from 1943 to 1944.
+Amphibious Training Base Waimanalo at Waimanalo Beach, 21.36805°N 157.7091°W, was used from 1943 to 1944.
 At Bellows Air Force Station is memorial to the men of the Underwater Demolition Team, that reads: This WWII combat swimmer commemorates the birthplace of the U.S. Navy SEAL Teams.
 Commissioned here in December 1943, UDT-1 and UDT-2 paved the way for 28 more Maui-based UDTs, which played a major role in the island battles of the Pacific between 1944 and 1945.
-These “Naked Warriors” swam unarmed onto heavily-defended enemy beaches with explosives to clear the way for amphibious landings.
-The concrete “scully” on which this swimmer stands is typical of the underwater obstacles they risked their lives to destroy.
+These "Naked Warriors" swam unarmed onto heavily-defended enemy beaches with explosives to clear the way for amphibious landings.
+The concrete "scully" on which this swimmer stands is typical of the underwater obstacles they risked their lives to destroy.